buzzgreyday/pypergraph/README.md

 Pypergraph is a Python package that enables secure wallet functionalities and interaction with Constellation Network APIs.
 Inspired by DAG for JavaScript ([DAG4JS](https://github.com/StardustCollective/dag4.js)).

-> ⚠️ **Caution:** This package is currently in alpha.
-Changes will happen rapidly, as I develop.
-  **Do not use it for production purposes** as it may contain bugs or incomplete features.
-Contributions are welcome—please contact me if you'd like to get involved.

 View [documentation here](https://pypergraph-dag.readthedocs.io).

 [![Read the Docs](https://img.shields.io/readthedocs/pypergraph-dag)](https://pypergraph-dag.readthedocs.io)